headspace Centres

 To be eligible to access headspace, young people need to:

 Services at a headspace centre are usually free, and some services require a Medicare card.
-Young people can call to make an appointment or they can be referred by family and friends or by service providers using the referral form available on each Centre’s website (see links below).
+Young people can call to make an appointment themselves, or they can be referred by family, friends or by service providers.

-Young people and their families and carers can contact their local headspace centre directly, or they can be referred by a GP or allied health provider.
+Young people and their family and friends can contact their local headspace centre directly, or they can be referred by a GP or allied health provider.

 Phone |